Daaaaanl/Daaaaanl.github.io/essays/javascript-reflection.md

 ---
 layout: essay
 type: essay
-title: JavaScript Reflection
+title: What Do I Think About JavaScript?
 date: 2017-01-19
 labels:
   - JavaScript
-summary: Reflection on JavaScript
+summary: Reflection on JavaScript.
 ---

  <img class="ui medium left rounded floated image" src="../images/jslogo.jpg">

 ## JavaScript Thoughts

-  So far I think JavaScript is easy to follow and useful language.
+  So far I think JavaScript is easy to follow and a useful language.
 With some knowledge of C and Java, I feel like Javascript can be a lot less confusing compared to C and Java.
 I felt like I learned more about the format of JavaScript with the FreeCodeCamp tutorials since a bunch of the syntax is similar to Java.
 Something new that I thought was really interesting was the strictly equal operator( === ) since I've come across = and == before but not ===.
 The = operator assigns the value at the right of the operator to a variable to the left of the operator.
 The == operator checks if both sides have the same value and returns true if it has the same value.
 The === operator does the same as the == operator but will only return true if it is the same value of the same data type.
 I think that Javascript is a good programming language from a software engineering perspective because there is less confusion when checking what is wrong with the code because it will tell you what is wrong with your code unlike C, where it might not tell you what is wrong (i.e. when your index goes past the end of the array, it won’t tell you and it will crash).
 JavaScript is a well made programming language that isn't too hard to learn with its built in error notices if you have an error and simple format.

 ### Athletic SE and WODS